Hawaii Vehicle Sales Tax & Fees [+ Calculator]

 There are just a few reasons how you could get out of paying sales tax on your vehicle in Hawaii, including:

-- Passenger cars that are owned by a veteran that has a service-connected disability rating of 100% are exempt from all vehicle registration fees.
+- Passenger cars that are owned by a veteran who has a service-connected disability rating of 100% are exempt from all vehicle registration fees.

 - Active military members are exempt from the vehicle weight tax.